+units and work tops.

+The kitchen contains a range of floor and wall mounted storage

-Chimney breasts and fireplaces Visually inspected.
+Chimney broads and fire-less Warrally in an act of Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-There is a gas fire within the lounge.
+There is an electric fire house within a limestone fireplace in the lounge.
 Internal decorations Visually inspected.
-Internal decorative finishes are papered or painted.
+Internal decorative finishes are generally painted.
+Cellars None.

-Cellars None. --------- -------

 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.
-The electrical switchgear is in a cupboard in the hallway.
+The electrical switchgear is located within the hallway.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains water supply.
-Sanitary fittings in the shower room comprise a white suite of wc, wash hand basin and shower cabinet with electric shower.
+Sanitary fittings in the shower room comprise a 'wet room' of WC, wash hand basin and shower cabinet with electric shower.
 There is a sink unit within the kitchen.
 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-There is a 'Worcester' wall mounted gas fired central heating boiler located within a first floor bedroom.
+There is an 'Ideal' wall mounted gas fired central heating boiler located within a first floor bedroom.
 This serves water filled radiators throughout the property and also provides domestic hot water.

-Drainage Drainage covers etc. were not lifted.
+Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
 Drainage is to the main public sewerage system.

-Fire, smoke and burglar alarms Visually inspected.
+Fire, smoke and burglar alarms

+Visually inspected.

 No tests whatsoever were carried out to the system or appliances.

 There are smoke alarms within the property.
-Smoke alarms are untested and I am unable to confirm if these are interlinked and comply with legislation.
+Smoke alarms are untested and I am unable to confirm if these are interlinked and comply with recently introduced legislation.
 Purchasers should satisfy themselves in this regard.

 Legislation by the Scottish Government, which took effect from February 2022, requires all residential properties to have a system of inter-linked smoke alarms and heat detectors.
 Carbon monoxide detectors are also required where appropriate.
-Purchasers should appraise themselves of the requirements of this legislation, and engage with appropriately accredited contractors to ensure compliance.
+Purchasers should appraise themselves of the requirements of this legislation and engage with appropriately accredited contractors to ensure compliance.